 Out the kitchen, laundry room door, we replaced the very small 30” porch with a large 12’ x 20’ deck.
 That required a retaining wall at the north end of the property, so with the help of a neighbor boy who was without gainful employment over the summer, we formed and poured the massive retaining wall and deck supports.
 The goal of this was to make a level entry to our house incase either of us should need access via wheel chair.
 The front steps are a count of 20+, which makes for a difficult journey in such a case.
 We also hope that the few friends we have with disabilities can now visit much more easily.

 Silliness: We have a Harold’s Trumpet Vine (aka Easter Lily Vine) growing on the southeast corner of our house.
-The first year it wound it’s clip_image012way up the downspout, then this year, due to some improvements to the garden such as better watering, the vine has taken over.
+The first year it wound it’s way up the downspout, then this year, due to some improvements to the garden such as better watering, the vine has taken over.
 The vine has quintupled in size, and become invasive to the house.
 Any crack is a potential anchor to latch onto.
 With our roof being tongue and groove, there are cracks between the boards.
 Well Audrey III (named after Audrey II from “Little Shop of Horrors”) found her way under the roof and over the beams into our living room.
 Hopefully this spring we will get a full display of the bell shaped flowers.
 No not in the living room, I’ve cut that and pushed it back outside with a dowel.

 To see many more photos of the events of the past year, please go to https://picasaweb.google.com/116743480428293422071?hl=en where I try to upload my photos fairly regularly.
 Or you can just type my name into a Google search and follow the links.